 Customer demand, greatly reduced cost, and other factors are driving solar development in Minnesota to unprecedented levels.
-Solar projects encompassing over 4,500 acres in Minnesota are slated for development in 2016 alone.
 And the more we build, the cheaper solar gets which means the solar boom is likely to continue for the foreseeable future.

 For solar developers that value certainty, Prairie Restorations, Inc. is the most experienced restoration company in the region.
 Companies including Great River Energy rely on us to get a job done right.

 A native landscape on your solar site will provide superior storm water control, can increase public support for your site permits, reduce long-term maintenance costs and provide invaluable pollinator habitat.

 During what was almost the 11th hour of the final night of Minnesota’s 2016 regular legislative session, a bill was introduced in the House and Senate that establishes standards and guidelines for Minnesota solar developers to create Solar Sanctuaries under solar panels.
 The bill (HF 3353, SF 2689) flew through the House and Senate almost unanimously.
 This small piece of legislations accomplishes much for our habitat restoration mission, especially early in 2016 as approximately 2,000 more acres are slated to be initiated for development into solar fields and gardens.
 Read More on our Blog >

 Native prairie landscapes provide fantastic, permanent storm water control and excellent soil permeability, allowing water to flow into the soil, rather than away from the site — especially important on sites adjacent to wetlands and other waterways.
 Species selection for superior storm water management is a necessary step that needs thoughtful consideration, knowledgeable materials selection, and skilled installation.